vkacherov/hybrid-workshop/README.md

 For now Kubernetes does not support Windows workloads in production, so we will start by porting the .NET part of our application to a Linux container using .NET Core.

-1. From the Play with Docker landing page, click on `worker1` and CD into the `hybrid-app/dotnet-api` directory.
+1. In your SSH connection to `worker-linux-02`, CD into the `hybrid-app/dotnet-api` directory.

 	```bash
 	$ cd ~/hybrid-app/dotnet-api/